carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 > ## DockerHub
 >
 > Where did the `hello-world` image come from?
-It came from the DockerHub
+It came from the Docker Hub
 > website, which is a place to share Docker images with other people.
 More on that
 > in a later episode.
 {: .callout}